projects

 CZI 2018 - 2022

-I served on the steering council of napari, a community run open-source software project that provides a multi-dimensional image viewer and analysis platform for Python.
+I was a maintainer for napari, a community run open-source software project that provides a multi-dimensional image viewer and analysis platform for Python.
 I've contributed significantly to the napari code base, with over 500 commits, writing and reviewing code.
 I also led the CZI Imaging Tech Team which has contribued signficantly to napari and has built the napari hub a site for discovering and sharing napari plugins.
 More information about napari including it's history and founding can be read at the links below.

 napari logo